Manania/adventofcode/README.md

-# adventofcode
+# Advent of Code solutions
-Advent of Code solutions
+Solutions for [Advent of Code](https://adventofcode.com/), a yearly collection of christmas themed programming puzzles.